 Be careful though, in the core zones, some of the Great Powers won’t just let you research or build whatever you want, they’ll want their cut.

 Whenever we replay our favourite classic strategy games (like Civ or Alpha Centauri), we’ve found that we tended to always have the most fun in the first couple of hundred turns.
+We want to keep that excitement going.

 Exploring a new area, finding out the challenges that lie before you, where to go next and choosing which grand strategy to implement depends on properly understanding access to resources, strategic chokepoints and nodes of focus.